onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 In the release notes, we mention new features and bug fixes.
 If anything is unclear, feel free to contact [OneWelcome Support](https://support.onewelcome.com).

+## Release date 2023-09-05

+### Bugs
+* Resolved an issue where clearing caches via the Admin UI did not work.
+* Resolved an issue where message keys were always cleared after 5 minutes.
+The TTL now follows the configured duration for static resources.

 ## Release date 2023-08-31

 ### Features